codein/codein.github.io/v3/content/blog/resume.md

 (Hadoop, SQL, Tableau, python, scikit-learn, django, coffeescript, d3.js etc.)
 + Lead the team through pilot and deployment phases of an in-house Hadoop data lake.
 + Lead the Business Analytics team through projects and providing full engagement of team management.
++ Mentoring senior and junior developers, helped them prioritize their work, gave them actionable feedback and made sure they grow.
 + Provide coaching and direction to analytics team in regard to best practices/approaches for software development, statistics and machine learning techniques.
 + Surface information from  across our health care system and to support data-driven decision making at all levels of Arnot Health system.
 + Communicates findings from exploratory and predictive data analysis broadly to Arnot Health leadership.